starsite/FileMaker-Swift/README.md

 Creates a new record with a payload.
 Returns an optional recordId.

-I've included an example of a Swift "trailing closure" in the code example.
+💡 I've included an example of a Swift "trailing closure" in the code example.
 Trailing closures are _everywhere_ in Swift and SwiftUI, so you should get used to seeing them.
 And writing them.
-They're pretty great.
-Functions are still defined with the `completion:` parameter.
+They're great.
+Functions are still defined with a `completion:` parameter.
 You can opt to write a trailing closure when you make the call (see example).

 ```swift
 // MARK: - create record -> (recordId?, code, message)